IBM/kube101/workshop/Lab1/README.md

 Congratulations, you just deployed an application to Kubernetes!

-When you're all done, you can either use this deployment in the [next lab of this course](../Lab2/README.md).
-You can also remove the deployment and stop taking the course.
+You can now continue onto [Lab 2](../Lab2/README.md).
+Go back to the root of the repository in preparation of the next lab: `$ cd ..`.

+If you want to stop here and continue later, you can remove the deployment for now:

   1. To remove the deployment, use `$ kubectl delete deployment guestbook`.

   2. To remove the service, use `$ kubectl delete service guestbook`.

-If you decide to continue to Lab 2, go back to the root of the repository in preparation of the next lab: `$ cd ..`.